 The Cast of 12 Monkeys Season One

-Thankfully James Cole isn’t a stereotypical action hero and Aaron Stanford is not a run of the mill action star.
-This statement is meant as high praise.
-Aaron Stanford is our primary lifeline to the story of 12 Monkeys.
-Time travel stories can be complicated and through the eyes of a down to earth and relatable character like Cole, we see the world.
-As Jones explains the complex science behind Godel’s continuum hypothesis and metric closed timelike curves to Cole, she’s explaining it to us.
+Thankfully James Cole isn’t a stereotypical action hero, and Aaron Stanford is not a run of the mill action star.
+This statement is the highest praise I can give.
+Aaron Stanford is our PRIMARY lifeline to the story of 12 Monkeys.
+Time travel stories can be complicated, and through the eyes of a down to earth and relatable character like Cole, we can see the scope and breadth of the world.
+As Jones explains the complex science behind Godel’s continuum hypothesis and metric closed timelike curves to Cole, she’s teaching them to us.
 As Cole receives and understands another piece to the puzzle, so do we.

 Dr. Cassandra Railly, or Cassie, is an infectious disease specialist working for the CDC in the year 2015.
-Cassie had a normal life before Cole took her hostage in 2013.
-But when Cassie saw Cole splintered away and then return again two years later, her life would be forever changed.
+Cassie had a healthy life before Cole took her hostage in 2013.
+But when Cassie saw Cole splintered away and then returned two years later, her life would be forever changed.
 Cassie remains in 2015 for the entire first season of 12 Monkeys.
-From this time she assists Cole with his mission, working tirelessly to piece together clues and leads to help him as he comes and goes, to and from the future.
-Cassie finally becomes a time traveler in the final moments of the first season, when Cole sends her to the future and Dr. Jones, in order to save her life.
+From this time, she assists Cole with his mission, working tirelessly to piece together clues and leads to help him as he comes and goes, to and from the future.
+Cassie finally becomes a time traveler in the final moments of the first season, when Cole sends her to the future and Dr. Jones, to save her life.

-Amanda Schull pulls off the perfect balancing act between super intelligent and super tough.
-It’s no wonder, she was a professional ballet performer before she pursued a career in acting.
-Before the pilot episode, Cassie did not know that time travel was possible and by the end of the season, she became a time traveler.
-Cassie changed the most and had to adapt to changes and challenges personally, professionally and scientifically, Schull made us believe in Cassie and we all had a blast along the way.
+Amanda Schull pulls off the perfect balancing act between super intelligent and super strong.
+It’s no wonder she was a professional ballet performer before she pursued a career in acting.
+Before the pilot episode, Cassie did not know that time travel was possible, and by the end of the season, she became a time traveler.
+Cassie changed the most and had to adapt to changes and challenges personally, professionally and scientifically, Schull made us believe in Cassie, and we all had a blast along the way.

 Dr. Katarina Jones is the woman who perfected the science of time travel.
-In the year 2043, Jones oversees the facility, a team of dedicated scientists and the time machine.
-Brash, brilliant and outspoken, Jones will do anything to reset time and make it so the plague never happened.
-While she sucks down cigarettes, Jones will tell you that in a thousand generations we will never regain the art, music, literature and people lost when the world fell.
-Secretly one needs only to see the white baby blanket with the name “Hannah” crocheted by her father, to know her true motivation.
+In the year 2043, Jones oversees the facility, a team of dedicated scientists, and the time machine.
+Brash, brilliant and outspoken, Jones will do anything to reset time and make it, so the plague never happened.
+While she sucks down cigarettes, Jones will tell you that in a thousand generations, we will never regain the art, music, literature, and people lost when the world fell.
+Secretly one needs only to see the white baby blanket with the name “Hannah” crocheted by her father to know her real motivation.

 Barbara Sukowa brings her strength and gravitas to the world of 12 Monkeys.
 She’ll bravely face down anyone who gets in her way and then makes us cry at the sight of her softly shedding tears over Hannah’s baby blanket.
 Perfectly cast, beautifully acted.

-Seasoned actor, Kirk Acevedo effortlessly portrays the wounded, angry and icy persona of Ramse.
+Seasoned actor Kirk Acevedo effortlessly portrays the wounded, the angry, and icy persona of Ramse.
 You need time travel to invent time travel.

-Emily Hampshire’s scene-stealing portrayal is dense with layers, simple and complex at the same time.
-Throughout the series, Jennifer’s part in the mythology, her place in time’s great story and a greater density than even a primary can imagine, has come to use like a vision from a third eye.
-By the end, Jennifer may well be the MVP of the entire series, taking her rightful place next to Cole, Cassie and Katerina.
+Emily Hampshire’s scene-stealing portrayal is dense with layers, simple and sophisticated at the same time.
+Throughout the series, Jennifer’s part in the mythology, her place in time’s great story and a higher density than even a primary can imagine, have come to use like a vision from a third eye.
+By the end, Jennifer may well be the MVP of the entire series, taking her rightful place next to Cole, Cassie, and Katerina.